 This canned chicken has become one of my go-to ingredients for fast lunches lately.
 It’s not organic chicken, but it is a great price and it tastes amazing.
 I like using it in salads, in stuffed sweet potatoes, and as a sandwich or lettuce wrap filling.

-I don’t eat too many beans as my body doesn’t digest them well, but they’re a great buy if you don’t want to go through the effort of cooking dried beans.
-These go in to many of our soups and chilis, and occasionally get tossed into lunch salads.
+Canned beans are a great buy if you don’t want to go through the effort of cooking dried beans.
+These go in many of our soups and chilis, and occasionally get tossed into lunch salads.

 These canned tomatoes are great in soups and homemade pasta sauce.
 One of my go-to 5-minute dinner recipes from back in my college days was a can of black beans, a can of tomatoes, chicken stock and a bit of whatever seasonings I could toss in (usually Italian seasoning, garlic, and onion powder).
 Easy and done.